Section 'Sub' Navigation:

 Clinical Pharmacy Services

-Pharmacist-In-Chief at the UC San Diego Health System, including inpatient, clinic, ambulatory, and home IV services.
-Recent initiatives include development of pharmacy transitions of care programs to improve outcomes and reduce costs.
+Pharmacist-In-Chief at the UC San Diego health System, including impatient, clinic, ambulatory, specialty medications, and home IV services.
+Recent initiatives include development of pharmacy transitions of care programs to improve outcomes and reduce costs